 SJVC’s Electrical Technology program is available at the following campuses:

-Electricians work to help provide electricity for our everyday lives.
-This career includes working in commercial, industrial and residential environments.
+Electricians work to supply the power needed for everyday life in commercial, industrial and residential environments.

 The following are examples of what Electricians do:

 The program prepares students for employment in numerous electrical and electrically related fields: